Peakboard/peakboard-templates.github.io/_templates/Spotify-API-Jukebox-DJ/en.md

 ---
 layout: article
-title: your party jukebox with the Spotify API and Peakboard
+title: your digital jukebox with spotify integration - interactive dashboard
 description:
-  - Using the Spotify API and this template you can run the perfect party songs.
-Connect a Spotify account and load the visualization onto a Peakboard Box.
-With the help of a touch screen or a mouse you can now interactively tune for songs and so the perfect playlist is created step by step.
-Place this board with a touch screen directly on the dance floor and let the guests decide what's coming!
+  - Create an interactive dashboard with Spotify integration as a digital jukebox!
+Use this template and the Spotify API to turn your Spotify Account into a social jukebox.
+Simply connect any Spotify account and transfer the visualization onto your Peakboard Box.
+Now use a touchscreen of your choice or a mouse, to let your guests or customers pick the next song.
+Create the perfect playlist for your party by placing this interactive and social party gag next to the dancefloor or right at the bar.
 lang: en
 weight: 1000
 isDraft: true